Rolls-Royce Fund 2018

 But just five minutes’ “green exercise” can produce rapid improvements in mental wellbeing and self-esteem, with the greatest benefits experienced by the young, according to a study at the University of Essex.

-The Fund would harness the power of existing charities, community groups and voluntary groups already working with disadvantaged and vulnerable families.
-The Fund would offer an investment for projects, which would educate around the importance of green exercise and outdoor play and foster a love of the great outdoors.
+The 2018 Fund harnessed the power of existing charities, community groups and voluntary groups already working with disadvantaged and vulnerable families, offering an investment for projects, which would educate around the importance of green exercise and outdoor play and foster a love of the great outdoors.

 2016: Children and Mental Health